Food Processing Conveyor Belt Inspection Checklist

 Why Conveyor Inspection Can't Be Optional

 Conveyor systems are the circulatory system of every food processing line.
 When they fail, everything stops.
 When they contaminate, everything recalls.
-These numbers show what's at stake when inspections are skipped or incomplete.
+These numbers show what is at stake when inspections are skipped or incomplete.

 $10M